Stankevitsch-S/JTrain/README.md

 ## Feedback/Contributions

-Any suggestions or bug reports would be greatly appreciated.
-Feel free to use any component functions or the application itself for any purpose.
+Any suggestions or bug reports would be greatly appreciated, feel free to contact me at [sstankevitsch@gmail.com](mailto:sstankevitsch@gmail.com?subject=JTrain%20Feedback)